astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/red-vox.md

 Theme song: [The Good Place Song | Pobody’s Nerfect | Whitney Avalon](https://www.youtube.com/watch?v=tPp-U4QonnM)

+> Age 16, member of Utau.
+Upbeat and cheerful, it’s hard to be sad when Melody is around.
+Her range is impressive and she receives a fair amount of solos over a variety of different styles due to her flexibility.
+Her voice is commonly described as “uplifting” by fans, and her beaming smile is iconic.
+Her bio lists her favorite color as purple, her favorite instrument as the keyboard, and her favorite animal as hummingbirds.

 * Newborn, light and sound powers
 * Former pop idol turned superhero